Friends of St. Loys

 There are various ways to get involved and this could be regularly or just a one-off – we understand that everyone has a hectic schedule to keep.
 You could:

-- Attend meetings (notices are posted on the school front windows).
+- Attend meetings (dates are advertised in the weekly school Newsletter).

 - Volunteer to help out with events e.g. run a stall at the Christmas Fayre or Summer Fête

 - Support the Friends’ work on an occasional basis with any skills, expertise or equipment you can offer, e.g. access to printing facilities, sponsorship materials, prizes and contacts for fundraising.

 If you would like to be involved, please let us know how by emailing the school.
 Don’t worry, you will not be committing yourself to permanent involvement, we just want to get an idea of anyone that would be happy to have some involvement but can’t always get to the meetings.

 The Chair provides leadership for the committee, sets the agenda for meetings and manages meetings in line with the agenda.

 Elaine McAuliffe (Children: Will, Reception; Dan, Year 3)